Software Development Manager

 Agile frameworks contain specific roles responsible for different areas of product, process, and Agile software development in general.
 However, when it comes to developing people, creating a learning center, long-term team development, and other areas, there can be real gaps.

-The role of a development manager (DM) is often introduced into a Scaled Agile Framework (SAFe) setup with the aim to address these areas and to complement the other SAFe roles.
+The role of a development manager (DM) is often introduced into a Scaled Agile Framework (SAFe) setup to address these areas and to complement other SAFe roles.

 In this article, we explain how the role of the DM deals with the people management aspect in an Agile setup.
 You will learn more about the advantages and responsibilities of project development managers and also about the challenges you may face when introducing the DM role.

 In simple words, DMs are responsible for people, learning, and strategy.
 They usually cover four Agile teams, including Scrum Masters and Product Owners, and take care of the individual and team development.

 The focus of this role is on the long-term perspectives.
 From that position, the DM collaborates closely with other Agile roles, that typically have more focus on the short-and medium-term gains.

 A typical Scrum team is engaged in producing a potentially shippable increment sprint after sprint, while the development manager focuses on what skills are needed within the team.
 This includes knowing the company’s strategy and understanding what this strategy requires from the entire team.

 What Is the Role of the Agile Development Manager?

 An IT development manager has a set of responsibilities that we’ll describe below, but the primary one is to get a product out the door.
 To do this he/she needs to make sure that the development team is able to work efficiently and that they have clear goals, and nothing prevents them from doing their work.
 Here’re the areas where their role looks relevant and needed:

 - Project scoping.
 Development managers need to know how to scope out a project.
 Depending on the company and how they work with outside groups this could be a major part of their work.